thecosmicslug/imgui/examples/addons_examples/README_FIRST.txt

 						# Without it the user must specify its own viewport at the beginning of DrawGL() (if it's different from full screen),
 						# and the openGL state is not fully restored, but it's just set to some "commonly used" values.

-IMIMPL_USE_FONT_TEXTURE_LINEAR_FILTERING	# By default the font texture now uses GL_NEAREST filtering (so that scaled text looks better using the embedded imgui font).
+IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING	# By default the font texture now uses GL_LINEAR filtering, so that it's compatible with the AntiAliasedLinesUseTex Imgui::Style.
-						# This definition sets it to GL_LINEAR, that might be better with custom fonts.
+                                                # This definition sets it to GL_NEAREST, that might be better with some fonts, like the embedded imgui font.
-						# That's why this definition is important, but often forgotten.

 IMIMPL_USE_ALPHA_SHARPENER_SHADER		# shader uses a different fragment shader that improves the quality of zoomed fonts a bit.
-It forces GL_LINEAR filtering too (unless IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING is defined by the user, and it shouldn't).
+Please do not define IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING with it (it should be ignored when set).
 IMIMPL_USE_SDF_SHADER				# shader uses a more complex (= slower) fragment shader, that improves the quality of zoomed fonts a bit.
-It forces GL_LINEAR filtering too (unless IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING is defined by the user, and it shouldn't).
+Please do not define IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING with it (it should be ignored when set).
 						# Warning: ARTIFACTS will appear when displaying any user ImTextureID fragment with ALPHA inside the range (0,255) (edges excluded).
 						# This also affects all the images displayed in the imguiimageeditor addon, when their ALPHA is not 0 or 255.
 						# (This happens because we use a single shader to display everything).

 IMIMPL_BUILD_SDF				# builds Signed Distance Fonts for ImGui.
 To display them correctly:
 						# -> use an OpenGL binding with shader support (don't define IMIMPL_SHADER_NONE)
                                                 # -> IMIMPL_BUILD_SDF defines IMIMPL_USE_SDF_SHADER internally, but IMIMPL_USE_SDF_OUTLINE_SHADER can be defined too.
-(They force GL_LINEAR filtering for the font texture, unless IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING is defined by the user, and it shouldn't).
+Please do not define IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING with them (it should be ignored when set).
 						# -> set the font's ImFontConfig::OversampleH==ImFontConfig::OversampleV (tested with 1 only.
 Note that this is NOT the default for custom fonts [it's 3,1]).
 						# -> if you use the outline shader, don't use too thin fonts (like the default one).
 						# -> you can tune the values in the shader using the global functions: const ImVec4* ImImpl_SdfShaderGetParams();bool ImImpl_SdfShaderSetParams(const ImVec4& sdfParams);bool ImImpl_EditSdfParams().
 See main.cpp for further info.